-Under the second Line of Defence, significant business units are required to conduct a self-assessment exercise on an annual basis.
-This exercise requires such business units to assess the status of their respective internal controls and risk management processes via self-assessment.
+Under the Second Line, significant business units and entities scoped in for control self assessment ("CSA entities") are required to conduct a self-assessment exercise on an annual basis ("CSA").
+This exercise requires such business units and CSA entities to assess the status of their respective risk management processes and internal controls via self-assessment.
 Where required, action plans are developed to remedy identified control gaps.
-As described under the Group's ERM Framework, significant risk areas of the Group are also identified and assessed, with systems, policies and processes put in place to manage and mitigate the identified risks beyond internal thresholds of appetite.
-It includes the reporting and oversight structure involving both boards and management of the Group and business divisions and seeks to embed sound. risk management practices in business decisions and operations across Group entities.
-Regulatory Compliance supports and works alongside management to ensure that relevant policies, processes and controls are effectively designed, managed and implemented to ensure compliance risks and controls are effectively managed.
+The CSA programme was enhanced in FY 2020 through the refresh of group baseline controls, optimisation of controls automation, continuous monitoring and digitisation of CSA.
+As described under the Group's ERM Framework, relevant and material risk areas of the Group are also identified and assessed, with systems, policies and processes put in place to manage and mitigate identified risk areas should they exceed beyond internal thresholds of appetite.
+It includes the reporting and oversight structure involving both boards and management of the Group and business divisions and seeks to embed sound risk management practice in business decisions and operations across Group entities.
+Regulatory Compliance supports and works alongside business management to ensure relevant policies, processes and controls are effectively designed, managed and implemented to ensure compliance risks and controls are effectively managed.
+The IT Governance Framework aims to strengthen IT controls and manage IT risks by providing the necessary security and resilience towards effective business continuity.
+The framework was further strengthened in January 2021 through the formalisation of a Keppel Cybersecurity governance structure and the establishment of a Keppel Cybersecurity Service Centre.

-Under the third Line of Defence, to assist the Group to ascertain the adequacy and effectiveness of the Group's internal controls, business units' CEOs and Chief Financial Officers (CFOs) are required to provide the Group with written assurances as to the adequacy and effectiveness of their system of internal controls and risk management.
+Under the Third Line, to assist the Group to ascertain the adequacy and effectiveness of the Group's internal controls, business units' CEOs and Chief Financial Officers ("CFO") are required to provide the Group with written assurances as to the adequacy and effectiveness of their system of internal controls and risk management.
 Such assurances are also sought from the Group's internal and external auditors based on their independent assessments.